Amusse7/Amusse7/README.md

  # 👋 Hi, I’m [Abdulkadir Musse](https://www.linkedin.com/in/abdulkadir-musse/)

-<p>I am located in Toronto, Ontario.
-I am a software engineer with a background in the airline industry.
+<p>I currently reside in Toronto, Ontario.
+I am a Software Engineer with a background in the airline industry.
 I am currently a computer science student looking to make my mark in the tech industry.
 My journey is a bit different where I started learning to code during the COVID-19 pandemic because I enjoy problem solving and had loads of free time this lead me to pursue a career in computer science.</p>

 Check out my portfolio by clicking [here!](https://www.amusse.ca/)